yingljin/TV-AUC-thesis/README.md

 # Comparing estimators of Incident/Dynamic AUC and concordance

-This repository saves the code scripts needed for reproducing the simulation and data application results in the corresponding manuscript.
+This repository saves the code scripts needed for reproducing the simulation and case study results in the corresponding manuscript.
 Below is a summary of content of the code folder:

 - Simulation